 Professor of World Christianity and Ecumenical Studies and the William A. Benfield Jr. Professor of Evangelism and Global Missions Davidson College, BA; Yale University, MDiv; and McCormick Theological Seminary, DMin; Merrill Fellowship for post-graduate study at Harvard University; honorary doctorates from Westminster College (Pennsylvania), Hannam University (Korea), Silliman University (Philippines), and Davidson College (North Carolina).

-As Visiting Professor for Ecumenical Studies and Global Ministries at Louisville Seminary Clifton Kirkpatrick teaches courses on the ecumenical movement, world mission and evangelism, and Presbyterian and Reformed theology and polity.
-He serves as advisor to Presbyterian students and is co-chair of "Doors to Dialogue," a Seminary-wide effort to ensure that all graduates are equipped to minister in a world of religious difference.
+Clifton Kirkpatrick teaches courses on the ecumenical movement, world mission and evangelism, and Presbyterian and Reformed theology and polity.
+He serves as advisor to Presbyterian students and is co-chair of "Doors to Dialogue," a seminary-wide effort to ensure that all graduates are equipped to minister in a world of religious difference.

-The Rev. Mr. Kirkpatrick is an ordained minister in the Presbyterian Church (USA).
-From 1996-2008 he served as Stated Clerk of the General Assembly of the Presbyterian Church (USA), and, at the conclusion of his term of service in 2008, was elected by the General Assembly as Stated Clerk Emeritus.
-As Stated Clerk, Kirkpatrick served as the chief ecclesiastical officer of the denomination and its primary spokesperson and leader in the ecumenical movement.
+Kirkpatrick is an ordained minister in the Presbyterian Church (U.S.A.).
+From 1996-2008, he served as Stated Clerk of the General Assembly of the Presbyterian Church (U.S.A.), and, at the conclusion of his term of service in 2008, was elected by the General Assembly as Stated Clerk Emeritus.
+As Stated Clerk, Kirkpatrick served as the Chief Ecclesiastical Officer of the denomination and its primary spokesperson and leader in the ecumenical movement.
 Among other leadership roles in the Presbyterian Church, he serves as Co-moderator of the General Assembly Special Committee on the Belhar Confession and as a member of the Board of Directors of the Covenant Network of Presbyterians.

-His service as Stated Clerk was preceded by fifteen years of service as the Director of the Worldwide Ministries Division of the Presbyterian Church (USA).
-In this capacity, he served as leader of the Presbyterian Church’s ministries in partnership with churches in over 80 other nations in the areas of evangelism, education, health, world service, and social justice.
-Prior to that, he directed various ecumenical ministries in the state of Texas.
+His service as Stated Clerk was preceded by fifteen years of service as the Director of the Worldwide Ministries Division of the Presbyterian Church (U.S.A.) guiding the Presbyterian Church’s ministry in partnership with churches in more than 80 nations.

-In addition to numerous published articles, he is the author of Is There a Future for the PCUSA?(Presbyterian Publishing Corporation, 2008) and co-author with Louisville Seminary alum William Hopper of What Unites Presbyterians: Common Ground for Troubled Times.
+In addition to numerous published articles, he is the author of Is There a Future for the Presbyterian Church (USA)?